-When done right, the front squat will improve strength, muscle growth and explosive power of the lower body, while also helping to burn fat and increase your resting metabolic rate.
+When done right, front squats will improve strength, muscle growth and explosive power of the lower body, while also helping to burn fat and increase your resting metabolic rate.

 - For safety purposes, perform this exercise in a squat rack.